-Mount Stirling, Victoria.
-Every landscape photographer and his dog has this shot or a variation of it.
-I resisted shooting it for years because it seemed overdone and I don’t like to have the same shots as everyone else.
-But now that I have it I really like it - should have shot it years ago!
+Every Australian landscape photographer and his dog has this shot or a version of it.
+I resisted shooting it for yearsbecause it seemed overdone and I don’t like to have the same shots as everyone else but now that I have it I really like it - I should have shot it years ago!
 It took me three trips (four hours from the Melbourne CBD, each way, including the walk up the hill if you don’t have a 4WD, which I didn’t).
 I didn’t know the area so the first time was for reconnaissance - is it an early morning or late arvo shot, what’s the best angle - that kind of thing.
 The second time I was there the light was terrible so it was a waste of time.
-The third time was looking just as bad as the second but just as I was packing up my gear and planning the fourth trip the sun peaked through in the dying minutes to give me some warm, soft light.
-I hurriedly unpacked the camera and snapped away quickly, covering as many angles as I could in the little time I had, feeling pretty lucky.
+The third time was looking just as bad as the second but as I was packing up my gear and planning the fourth trip the sun peaked through in the dying minutes to give me some warm, soft light.
+I quickly unpacked the camera and snapped away, covering as many angles as I could in the little time I had, feeling pretty lucky.

 Note: Both paper and canvas prints come rolled in acid free tissue paper inside a heavy-duty mailing tube (signature is required upon delivery).

 The standard sized paper prints - A2, A1 and AO - are designed to fit off-the-shelf frame sizes but for custom framing (like the panorama prints which aren't standard sizes), I'd recommend taking them to a professional framer.